-Ground Penetrating Radar (GPR) surveys have become the gold standard in subsurface investigation.
+Ground Penetrating Radar (GPR) surveys have become the gold standard in the subsurface investigation.
 American Geophysics Inc. incorporates (GPR) in all its services using only the latest industry-standard equipment, making us a leader in the geophysical industry.

 Real-time processing and results can quickly identify areas of concern (AOCs), providing valuable insight when locating underground storage tanks (USTs), digging test pits, and formulating a sampling plan.